 Métro Station: Palais-Royal–Musée du Louvre – (Line 1, yellow)

 I hope you slept well and that you are refreshed enough to take on a new day!
-Start your day 3 of your five days in Paris by visiting the Louvre before heading over to the rest of the sights – this place needs your full undivided attention!
+Start day 3 of your 5 days in Paris by visiting the Louvre – this place needs all your strength and undivided attention.

 With a collection of more than 30.000 works of art and relics, the Musée du Louvre is the world’s largest and most visited museum, with representative examples from almost every civilization on Earth.
 The collection is divided among eight curatorial departments: Egyptian Antiquities; Near Eastern Antiquities; Greek, Etruscan, and Roman Antiquities; Islamic Art; Sculpture; Decorative Arts; Paintings; Prints and Drawings.
 It’s nearly impossible to see them all, but if you’d like to try, it does help to have a plan of action and choose in advance which works see.

 Métro Station: Opéra – Line 3 (green); line 7 (pink); line 8 (light purple)

 In the same district of the Louvre Museum, there is the Opera Garnier, one of the world’s renowned opera houses.
 The Opera Garnier is certainly one of the most beautiful buildings in Paris.
 Not only does it welcome world-class opera and ballet performances, but its architectural beauty and interior decoration make it a visit not to be missed.
 At the end of the 19th century, the Opera Garnier was the place to be for some small talk among the elite!

 After this cultural-heavy day, it is time to give your brain a break and let your wallet feel a little lighter.
-By a little I mean a lot, and by a lot I mean a lot a lot.
 The Galeries Lafayette in Paris is in the same vein as Harrod’s in London, Bloomingdale’s in New York or Isetan in Tokyo.
 You can find all the major brands of ready-to-wear and lingerie, cosmetics, fragrances and jewellery.

 Métro station: Abbesses – Line 12 (green); Anvers – Line 2 (blue)